Fast, affordable and reliable COVID-19 TESTING

 Does it hurt having a swab taken?

-For RT-PCR tests (RT-PCR Test only, RT-PCR Travel Certificate and PCR Test to Release tests), a swab is taken from the lower nasal passage and back of the throat.
+For RT-PCR tests (RT-PCR Test only, RT-PCR Travel Certificate and PCR Test to Release tests), a swab is taken from the nasal passage.

 For Antigen tests a nasal swab only is taken.
 It is a quick test and doesn't hurt but can be uncomfortable.